-Term Definition

-Netherlands WUV payments Payments to victims of persecution from 1940-1945 made under the WUV (Wet
+Term Definition Payments to victims of persecution from 1940-1945 made under the WUV (Wet Uitkering VervIgingsslachtoffers) program.

-Uitkering Vervlgingsslachtoffers) program.

 Because this income is excluded, only the source of the income is verified.
 Types of proof include, but are not limited to: